 To me, this is such an amazing gift from Enscape; they take the core engine of their software, along with your model, and package it up royalty-free to share with the world!
 While you can no longer edit your model live with the EXE standalone export, you – or any partner of yours - can inspect it in every way ‘Enscape connected to your CAD’ would allow you to do!

-Not only that, but as mentioned at the beginning of this article, we can even use this EXE file to drive a virtual reality experience.
+Not only that but as mentioned at the beginning of this article, we can even use this EXE file to facilitate a virtual reality experience.
 I like to include the Enscape version number, at least for my go-to sample projects.
 I want to keep those up-to-date so my demos always use the latest version of Enscape’s technology.

 Surprisingly, the EXE file size is not extremely large.
-In this example, the 198 MB file includes my two-story office building (210 MB Revit model, including structure and MEP), required textures, and the Enscape engine.
+In this example, the 436 MB file includes the model, required textures, and the Enscape engine.
 Very reasonable.
+The EXE file for the Enscape-provided sample project can be downloaded here.

 Related post: For more on this topic see this post: Best Practices: How to Use Executables for Presentation

 In addition to exporting a standalone file, it is also possible to export a web-based standalone.
-With this method, the model is exported to Enscape’s servers and a unique URL (i.e. web address) is provided to share with just your client or the world!
+With this method, the model is exported to the Chaos cloud, and a unique URL (i.e. web address) is provided to share with just your client or the world!

 Keep in mind this web-based experience still requires an adequate graphics card, as GPU processing and GPU memory are still required.

-Web-based standalone exports may be accessed or deleted via the Manage Uploads command found on the Enscape tab within Revit.
-In this dialog, shown below, simply click on an export to open it in your browser (which reveals the URL) or delete it by clicking on the red “X” that appears to the right when hovering over an export option.
+Web-based standalone exports may be accessed or deleted via the Manage Uploads command found in the Chaos Account command within Revit.
+In this dialog, shown below, simply click on an export to open it in your browser (which reveals the URL).

-Enscape does not restrict the size or quantity of web-based exports – except for hardware reasons - allowed by licensed users and at this point never deletes them unless you initiate it as described above.
+Enscape does not restrict the size or quantity of web-based exports – except for hardware reasons - allowed by licensed users and at this point never deletes them.

 Related post: For more on this topic see this post: Best Practices: How to Use Web-Standalone Export for Presentation